Sparks Wall Rock Climbing

 Start hiking by going in your former direction of travel, South.
 Get on to the first hogback or "rib" of earth and start making your war up to the right side of the cone of earth previously mentioned.
 By now you should have picked up a trail.
 Go right up it's side on some flat terrain that is foot-packed past 1 rock cairn.
 A the top, walk up and left behind a big boulder and a small tree just past the cairn to follow the trail.
 You will arrive at more flat-ish switch backs, which will wind up and left towards the perched boulder.
 Go left of the boulder and up to the base of the cliff, arriving at the base-trail just left of the route "Low Spark."
 The trail at the base of the cliff is surprisingly easy to travel and flat.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sparks Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sparks Wall:

 Featured Route For Sparks Wall